ItamarMeir/Arduino_Motion_Light/README.md

 - Ensure the correct pin connections and component configurations for proper functionality.

 ## Author
-This code was authored by [Your Name or Username] and can be modified or used according to your project requirements.
+This code was authored by [Itamar Meir] and can be modified or used according to your project requirements.